johannesjo/linux-window-session-manager/README.md

 ## Troubleshooting & Issues
 **!!! please read this before opening up an issue !!!**

+**If you're using Wayland, have a look at above at the known qurks section**

 ### Application are not started/lwsm doesn't work

 Related error message: `undefined findDesktopFile cant find file`